NijiDigital/js-koans/README.md

 ### Submit your code

 - Fork this repo
-- Clone this repo
 - Visit the "Actions" tab in your fork and enable workflows

 All the exercises are located in src/test folder and have a '.test' name suffix (ex: sum.test.js).

 You should place the solutions sources of exercises into src/main folder, with the same basename as the test file (ex: sum.js).

-To publish your changes, type:
+To publish your changes to your repo, type:

   ```shell
   $ git add .